xyuan/ndsl-fms/docs/sphinx_doc/users_guide.rst

        _validate_lvalue_dims = common.validate_lvalue_dims(VerticalLoop, FieldDecl)

-performation optimization algorithm are carried out based on OIR by developing pass/transorformations.
-Currently, the vertical loop merging, and horizonal loop mergy, and loop unrolling and vectorization, statement fusion and pruning optimizations are available and activated by the environmental variable in the oir_pipeline module.
+The OIR is particularly designed for performance optimization, the performation optimization algorithm are carried out on OIR by developing pass/transorformations.
+Currently, the vertical loop merging, and horizonal execution loop merging, and loop unrolling and vectorization, statement fusion and pruning optimizations are available and activated by the environmental variable in the oir_pipeline module.

 After the optimization pipeline finished, the OIR is then converted to different backend IR, for example, DACE IR (SDFG).
 The DACE SDFG can be further optimizated by its embeded pass/transormations algorithm, but in PACE application, we didn't activate this optimization step.
+It should be pointed out that, during the OIR to SDFG process, the `horizontal execution` node is serialized to SDFG library node, within which the loop expansion information is encrypted.

+When using GT backend, the OIR is then directly used by the `gt4py` code generator to generate the C++ gridtool stencils (computation code), and the python binding code.
+In this backend, each `horizontal execution` node will be passed to and generate a seperate gridtool stencil.